 - Call your insurance agent and notify them of the accident

-- Tell the police you feel okay—you’re injuries may be more extensive than you realize in the heat of the moment
+- Tell the police you feel okay—your injuries may be more extensive than you realize in the moment.

-Ultimately, your health and safety is the biggest priority.
-Seek medical attention for your injuries as soon as possible and record photographic evidence of those injuries as they progress and heal.
-It is also important to keep a record of your medical bills, doctor visits, surgeries, and anything else having to do with your injury.
-This is all evidence that can be used to build your case.
+Your health and safety are the biggest priorities.
+Seek medical attention for your injuries as soon as possible and record photographic evidence of those injuries as they progress.
+Keep your medical bills, doctor visits, surgeries, and anything else that lawyers can use to build your case.

 If you or a loved one was involved in a motorcycle accident, the attorneys at Ringstad Law Office, P.C. are ready to advocate for your best interests.
 Call or request a free consultation today to learn more about how we can help you.
-We work for a contingency fee, meaning that you don’t pay unless we collect compensation for you.
+We work for a contingency fee, meaning you don’t pay unless we collect compensation.
 There is no risk in calling.
 Let’s get you the justice you deserve.